 If timed right, say you send it on a busy and stressful afternoon, the laugh could provide a relief that finally gets you a positive reply.

 Remember when I said a good follow-up email should have a clear call to action that specifies the type of reply you want?
-Here is an example with great use of it.
+Here is an email example with great use of it.

 Niles has two clear options.
 Say they are not interested or finally commit to the service.
 But that is not the only thing that makes this an example worth emulating.

 The phrasing allows Niles to send a quick reply.
 Not interested?
-He can simply reply yes.
+He can reply yes.
 Interested?
 He gets to write whatever he’s comfortable with at the time.

-And that is the second thing that makes this sample effective.
+That is the second thing that makes this sample effective.
 It allows Niles to go from being a passive recipient to the protagonist of the conversation.
 You are not marketing to him.
 He’s making an active choice according to his needs.